-Known for producing austere, floral wines made from mencía, Ribeira Sacra is probably Galicia’s second-best known wine region—but it remains a mystery to a lot of people.
+Famous for producing austere, floral wines made from mencía, Ribeira Sacra is probably Galicia’s second-best-known wine region—but for many people, it remains a mystery.
 With river valley vineyards just as amazing as the Mosel or Douro, it deserves to be recognized for its stunning scenery and amazing wines.

 So what exactly is this place, and what sets Ribeira Sacra apart from Spain’s other wine regions?